China's new home prices stall for first time since COVID-19 - Up News Info

 “If there is no significant easing of mortgage loans from October onwards, price wars will be the main buzzword in the real estate market in the fourth quarter,” said Zhang. ($1 = 6.3918 Chinese yuan)

-(Reporting by Liangping Gao and Ryan Woo; Additional reporting by Beijing Newsroom; Editing by Sam Holmes and Christopher Cushing)
+(Reporting by Liangping Gao and Ryan Woo; Additional reporting by Beijing Newsroom; Editing by Sam Holmes, Christopher Cushing and Ana Nicolaci da Costa)

 Advertisement